-13.2.2 Water New Zealand's National Performance Review
+13.2.3 Water New Zealand's National Performance Review

 The Council voluntarily participate in Water New Zealand's National Performance Review (NPR).
-It is an annual benchmarking exercise of the Three Waters (water supply, wastewater and stormwater) service delivery.
+It is an annual benchmarking exercise of the three waters (water supply, wastewater and stormwater) service delivery.
 NPR benchmarks are used to identify potential opportunities to improve service delivery and compare specific performance results against other District, City Council and Council-Controlled Organizations.
 The report provides decision makers and the public with a transparent picture of the Council's performance within the sector.
+On average Council performs similar to other medium sized Councils on Wastewater related performance measures.